pitt-sci-cmpinf0010/Intro-to-Jupyter/README.md

 ## Help Outside the "Classroom"

-There is a new discord server for this class!
+There is a Microsoft Team for this class!
 Check out the course page to join!

 ---